rajsethi05/personal-profile/replit.md

 - **Contact Form**: Added contact form popup with From Email (mandatory) and To Email (pre-filled) fields.
 Currently logs to console; can be integrated with email service.
 - **Hidden Blog Editor**: Created at `/project_blog` route with rich text editor, supporting full formatting (bold, italic, colors, images, code blocks, etc.).
 Includes Publish and Save Draft functionality with JSON file storage.
 - **Profile Picture Upload**: Users can upload and change profile picture, stored in /uploads folder.
+- **Project URL Linking**: When publishing a blog, automatically adds `project_url` field to projects.json linking to the blog detail page.
+"View Details" button on projects page navigates to linked blog posts.

 # User Preferences